gerlichlab/spoc/docs/data_structures.md

-Symmetry flipped contacts have the flag `symmetry_flipped` set to true
+Symmetry flipped contacts have the flag `symmetry_flipped` set to true.

 ```python